-So you have just arrived in Australia or you are planning to land to Australia soon, one obvious question among all international students and everyone is
+So you have just arrived in Australia or you are planning to land in Australia soon, one obvious question among all international students and everyone is

 What should international students need to do first after arriving in Australia?